 1. Introduce hands-on secure coding training

-To achieve a higher level of success, you need effective secure coding training that gives developers an in-depth understanding of the most prevalent web vulnerabilities and strategies to mitigate them in a proactive way.
+To achieve a higher level of security success, you need effective secure coding training that gives developers an in-depth understanding of the most prevalent web vulnerabilities and strategies to mitigate them in a proactive way.
+Armed with this knowledge, your developers are better equipped to incorporate secure coding tactics into every line of code.

 2. Use static and dynamic code analysis